kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 - The `--name` flag has the value `nginx` which is the (only) artifact name defined in the file `kosli.yml`.
 - The `--build-url` and `--commit-url` flags have dummy values;
-in a real installation these would get default values (e.g. from Github Actions).
+in a real call these would have default values (e.g. from Github Actions).

 ```shell {.command}
 GIT_COMMIT=$(git rev-parse HEAD)